cxd4/spconfig/README.md

 # spconfig
 Configuration UI for the RSP plugin.

+## Purpose

+Writes user-requested configuration settings to `rsp_conf.bin`, which is used by the ["Static Interpreter"](https://github.com/cxd4/rsp) RSP emulation plugin.
+Configuring the RSP plugin through the emulator's Options menu or the like will simply re-load and refresh the contents of `rsp_conf.bin` and apply its settings.

 ## Configuration

 Launch the EXE, and answer the questions either individually or all at once.